Thanks to Josh from the blog Yonder Stoke, for writing this guest post for us.

 About 7 miles North of Santa Monica on Pacific Coast Highway, you’ll come across a sign that says, “Malibu, 27 Miles of Scenic Beauty,” and it’s true.
 Malibu is basically a 27-mile long beach stretching from Topanga State Beach in the South to County Line Beach in the North.
 Even though there are some incredible public beaches in Malibu (Topanga, Surfrider, Zuma, and Leo Carrillo to name a few), much of its coastline is blocked by million-dollar mansions and private beach clubs.

-After living (and surfing!) in Malibu for the last 5 years, I’ve discovered quite a few amazing and secluded beaches where you might actually get your own patch of sand, and that is easier said than done when the entire LA area descends on Malibu every summer weekend.
-So, if you’re the type of person who really likes over-crowded parking lots and noisy tourists, then this article isn’t for you.
+After living (and surfing!) in Malibu for the last five years, I’ve discovered quite a few amazing and secluded beaches where you might get your own patch of sand, and that is easier said than done when the entire LA area descends on Malibu every summer weekend.
+So, if you’re the type of person who likes over-crowded parking lots and noisy tourists, then this article isn’t for you.
 But if you’d rather find a nice secluded beach to relax and soak up the sun, then read on my friend, read on.

 Big Rock, cleverly named after the massive rock sitting just off-shore, is a very picturesque beach located just North of Topanga State Beach.
 Driving North on PCH, about ¼ mile after you pass Big Rock Drive, there’s a coastal access stairway that leads down to the beach.
 Welcome to Big Rock Beach.